GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 4. To the left of the line of code is the line number column.
 Right-click it.
 5. Select **Add conditional breakpoint**.
 A dialog displays underneath the line of code.
 6. Enter your condition in the dialog.
 7. Press Enter to activate the breakpoint.
-An orange icon appears on top of the line number column.
+An orange icon with a question mark appears on top of the line number column.

-{% Img src="image/admin/g9xQCASKEYBNWZoztC4G.png", alt="A conditional line-of-code breakpoint.", width="800", height="553" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/wbb7VQOAG1GOHvBqqjdt.png", alt="A conditional line-of-code breakpoint.", width="800", height="579" %}

-**Figure 2**: A conditional line-of-code breakpoint set on line **32**
+This example shows a conditional line-of-code breakpoint set on line **30**.

 ### Manage line-of-code breakpoints {: #manage-loc }

 Use the **Breakpoints** pane to disable or remove line-of-code breakpoints from a single location.

-{% Img src="image/admin/dgJMnIWMWFIwtJ76X9w0.png", alt="The Breakpoints pane.", width="800", height="578" %} **Figure
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/zNlws7B6u3msvtOvJYYj.png", alt="The Breakpoints pane.", width="800", height="579" %}

-3**: The **Breakpoints** pane showing two line-of-code breakpoints: one on line 15 of `get-started.js`, another on line 32
+This example shows the **Breakpoints** pane with two line-of-code breakpoints: one on line 30 of `get-started.js`, another on line 32.

 - Check the checkbox next to an entry to disable that breakpoint.
 - Right-click an entry to remove that breakpoint.